aitkazbi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Long format
 with user and group IDs displayed numerically
 And hidden files (starting with .)
--6-a script that creates a directory named my\_first\_directory in the /tmp/ directory.
+- 6-a script that creates a directory named my\_first\_directory in the /tmp/ directory.
+- 7-Move the file betty from /tmp/ to /tmp/my\_first\_directory.